thedalles77/USB_Laptop_Keyboard_Controller/Example_Keyboards/Lenovo_G550/README.md

 Spanish keyboard layout (phisical layout) is different from EN layout (there is a key between left shift key and 'Z' key, but there is only two keys between 'P' key and 'Enter' key.
 This has some negative consequences:
-- The most right key between 'L' key and 'Enter' key, marked in my keyboard whith symbos 'Ç' and '}' doesn't work, when pressed, nothing happens.
+- The most right key between 'L' key and 'Enter' key, marked in my keyboard whith symbols 'Ç' and '}' doesn't work, when pressed, nothing happens.
 - The key between left shift and 'Z' key is marked with '<' and '>' symbols but when pressed, it shows symbols for key described above, the key that doesn't work.
 - '<' and '>' symbols can't be entered with any key (only using ALT+60 and ALT+62, of course)